-But colds and the flu do have one thing in common: The treatment for both focuses on relieving the symptoms.
-The only medicines that target the flu viruses directly can at most reduce the time you are ill.
+Colds and the flu do have one thing in common, though: The treatment for both focuses on relieving the symptoms.
+The only medicines that target the flu viruses directly can at most slightly reduce the time you are ill.
 But a number of things can be done to avoid infection in the first place.

 Many symptoms of “real” flu are similar to those of a common cold.
-You might have a fever, headache, achy joints, and a stuffy or runny nose.
+They might include fever, a headache, joint pain, and a stuffy or runny nose.
 But flu usually affects the entire body rather than just the airways.
 It typically starts suddenly with very severe symptoms.
 These usually improve a lot within one week.
 Coughing and exhaustion may last longer, though.

 Flu symptoms include: